Chengde Travel Guide 🧳 Hidden Gems in Chengde to Visit

 The beer was filthy cheap!

 Sadly the bar shut down just before publishing this post!
-This is something that happens when you least expect in China – a sad day but all is not lost.
+This is something that happens when you least expect it in China – a sad day but all is not lost.

 There are plenty of watering holes to discover in Chengde.
 There is one called Pi (named after the mathematical number 3.14…).
 The bars are quirky and have their own unique little features that we like.